-We reviewed relevant documents, the EHRs of 50 randomly selected inpatients and outpatients who underwent POCT for blood glucose July 1, 2015 through June 30, 2016, and the annual competency assessments of 46 clinicians who performed the glucose testing.
-Additionally, we interviewed key employees and conducted onsite glucometer inspections of the medical intensive care unit, the surgical intensive care unit, the dental clinic, a PC clinic, and the Anniston/Oxford CBOC to assess compliance with manufacturers' maintenance and solution/reagent storage requirements.
+We reviewed relevant documents, the EHRs of 50 randomly selected inpatients and outpatients who underwent POCT for blood glucose from July 1, 2015 through June 30, 2016, and the annual competency assessments of 40 clinicians who performed the glucose testing.
+Additionally, we interviewed key employees and conducted onsite glucometer inspections of the Emergency Department, hemodialysis unit, medical intensive care unit, medical/surgical unit, and Katy Outpatient Clinic to assess compliance with manufacturers' maintenance and solution/reagent storage requirements.
 The table below shows the areas reviewed for this topic.
-The facility generally met requirements.
-We made no recommendations.
+The area marked as NM did not meet applicable requirements and needed improvement.